Sydney Science Trail Primary Program

 Science Expo at the Australian Museum

-Celebrate National Science Week and have your students’ burning questions answered by experts from over 20 research organisations and universities including the University of Technology Sydney and the University of New England.
-Wander through our Science Expo stalls and chat citizen science, frogs, fossils, medical research and more – even ask our scientists about their career paths.
-Ignite your students’ love for science by giving them the rare opportunity to touch base with real-life scientists, undertake experiments and get hands-on with cutting-edge innovations.
+Celebrate National Science Week and have your students’ burning questions answered by experts from over 20 research organisations and universities including the University of Technology Sydney.
+Wander through our Science Expo stalls and chat citizen science, frogs, fossils, marine science and more – even ask our scientists about their career paths.
+Ignite your students’ love for science by giving them the rare opportunity to touch base with real-life scientists, undertake experiments and get hands-on with cutting-edge innovations in science, technology, engineering and mathematics.

 All students will access the Science Expo as part of the program.